songtaohe/Sat2Graph/docker/README.md

 ## Usage
 ### Docker
-To install docker (with GPU support), you can checkout the instruction [here](https://www.tensorflow.org/install/docker).
+To install docker (with GPU support), you can check out the instruction [here](https://www.tensorflow.org/install/docker).

 ### Start the Inference Server
 Start the server with GPU support.